airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/drip-crm-integration-with-eleapi-1.md

    * Enter the obtained Drip CRM account ID and API token in the provided fields.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variables**:
-   * After authentication, you'll be directed to a screen where you can map eleapi responses to Drip CRM fields.
+   * After authentication, you'll be directed to a screen where you can map EleApi responses to Drip CRM fields.
    * Use the "Question" dropdown to select the bot questions whose answers you want to store.
 If you don't see the dropdown, type "/" to list all questions.
    * Map these answers to parameters in the next field.
 If you don't see the dropdown, enter the parameter name of your 3rd party system.
    * Add new variables by clicking the “Add Parameter” button from the top right.